jddixon/hamt_go/doc/index.md

 A further enhancement would allow dynamic resizing of the root table.
 This has not yet been implemented.

-Whereas a normal hash table would be quite large and might require expensive resizing periodically, the HAMT data structure is roughly as fast as a hash table, but starts small and consumes more memory only as needed.
+Whereas a normal hash table would be quite large and might periodically require expensive resizing, the HAMT data structure is roughly as fast as a hash table, but starts small and consumes more memory only as needed.